About

 POST-GRANT PROCEEDINGS

 • Samsung Elecs.
 Co. v.
 Acorn Semi, LLC (IPR2020-01182, IPR2020-01183, IPR2020-01204, IPR2020-01205, IPR2020-01206, IPR2020-01207, IPR2020-01241, IPR2020-01264, IPR2020-01279, and IPR2020-01282) – Lead counsel representing the owner of patents directed at reduced-resistance metal-semiconductor junction in set of ten IPRs.
-The Board denied institution in three cases and has so far issued final written decisions in four cases.
+The Board denied institution in three cases and issued favorable final written decisions in the remaining cases.
 The patents were litigated to a $25 million verdict against the petitioner while the IPRs proceeded in parallel.
-So far, the Board’s decisions have confirmed the patentability of three of the eight infringed claims.
+The Board’s decisions confirmed the patentability of three of the eight infringed claims.

 • Shure, Inc. v.
-ClearOne, Inc. (PGR2020-00079) – Lead counsel representing the owner of patent directed at beamforming microphone array technology.
-Pending.
+ClearOne, Inc. (PGR2020-00079) – Lead counsel representing the owner of U.S. Patent No. 10.728,653, directed at a beamforming microphone array integrated into a ceiling tile.
+All claims were confirmed as patentable.

 • AT&T v.
-Kaifi, LLC (IPR2020-00889) – Lead counsel representing the owner of U.S. Patent No. 6,922,728 directed at switching networks connections for a mobile communication device (like WiFi calling).
+KAIFI, LLC (IPR2020-00889) – Lead counsel representing the owner of U.S. Patent No. 6,922,728 directed at switching networks connections for a mobile communication device (like WiFi calling).
 Settled before a decision on institution.

 • Flywheel Sports, Inc. v.
 Peloton Interactive, Inc. (IPR2019-00294, IPR2019-00295, IPR2019-0564, and IPR2019-01411) – Lead counsel representing the owner of several patents for at-home exercise cycling technology.
 Settled under confidential terms two weeks before the oral hearing in the first three cases.
 The petitioner filed this paper in the related district court case.

 • Red Hat, Inc. v.
 Elecs. & Telecommc’ns Research Inst.
 (IPR2019-00465 and IPR2019-00467) – Lead counsel representing the owner of U.S. Patent No. 6,781,436, directed at logical volume management for use in a RAID (redundant array of inexpensive disks).
-Matt led a team that convinced the PTAB not to institute trial for either of the two IPR petitions filed.
+Led a team that convinced the PTAB not to institute trial for either of the two IPR petitions filed.

 • Shure, Inc. v.
 ClearOne, Inc. (IPR2017-01785) – Lead counsel representing the owner of U.S. Patent No. 9,264,553, directed at a combination of beamforming microphone arrays and acoustic echo cancelation.
-Matt led a team that won the IPR trial, defeating a challenged based on a reference that the district court in a related infringement action had said raised a substantial question of validity.
+Led a team that won the IPR trial, defeating a challenged based on a reference that the district court in a related infringement action had said raised a substantial question of validity.
 On appeal, the Federal Circuit issued a Rule-36 affirmance.

 • ClearOne, Inc. v.
 Shure, Inc. (IPR2019-00683) – Lead counsel representing the petitioner challenging U.S. Patent No. 9,565,493, directed at a beamforming microphone array technology.
 The PTAB found all original claims except two narrow dependent claims unpatentable.
 An appeal is pending.

 • NVIDIA Corp. v.
 Polaris Innovations Ltd. (IPR2017-00381, IPR2017-00382, IPR2017-00901, IPR2017-01346, IPR2017-01500, IPR2017-01781, IPR2017-01819, and IPR2017-01832) – Lead counsel representing the owner of six patents relating to computer memory technology.
-Matt led a team that avoided institution in three of the eight cases and won the IPR trial partially or completely in three other cases.
+Led a team that avoided institution in three of the eight cases and won the IPR trial partially or completely in three other cases.
 Appeals are pending in the other two cases.
 Settled under confidential terms.

 • [Various Parties] v.
 Elecs. & Telecommc’ns Research Inst.
 (IPR2013-00635, IPR2014-00152, IPR2014-00901, IPR2014-00949, and IPR2015-00549) – Lead counsel representing the owner of U.S. Patent No. 6,978,346, directed at a redundant interconnection for a RAID (redundant array of inexpensive disks) in a series of six IPR petitions filed by Dell, Hewlett-Packard, Net-App, VMware, IBM, and Oracle against the patent, raising or attempting to raise a total of 15 different patentability challenges.
-Matt led a team that convinced the PTAB not to institute trial for three of those petitions and won the trials in the other three cases.
+Led a team that convinced the PTAB not to institute trial for three of those petitions and won the trials in the other three cases.
 In the only appeal that went to decision, the Federal Circuit affirmed under Rule 36.

 • Kingston Tech.
 Company, Inc. v.
 PAVO Solutions, LLC (fka CATR Co.)
 (IPR2015-00149 and IPR2015-00559) – Lead counsel representing the patent owner in two IPRs for a patent directed to flash memory devices with a rotary cover.
 Three of the four independent claims in the patent survived the trials.
 The Federal Circuit affirmed all aspects of the Board’s decision favorable to the patent owner and reversed the Board’s adverse decisions on all appealed claims held unpatentable below.
-A jury later found the patent wilfully infringed by Kingston and awarded PAVO over $7.5 million, which was later enhanced by over $3.75 million.
+A jury later found the patent willfully infringed by Kingston and awarded PAVO over $7.5 million, which was later enhanced by over $3.75 million.

 • Volkswagen Group of Am., Inc. v.
 Light Transformation Techs.
 LLC (IPR2013-00238 and IPR00244) – Lead counsel representing the owner of patents for a luminaire and optical transformer.
 Convinced the PTAB not to institute trial on a variety of grounds.
 Settled confidentially thereafter.